Did you just find a yellow jacket nest in the ground on your land? Are you wondering can you drown yellow jacket nest with water?

 Is it safe to do?
 Is it the best way to get rid of them?

-You can kill yellow jackets with water.
+Yes, You can drown yellow jackets with water.
 The method is suitable for earthen burrows and outbuildings.
 To exterminate yellow jackets in the ground, you put a hose into the burrow and run the water until it pours out.

 The entrance to the burrow is covered with a stone or other heavy object.
 Note that a bucket of water may not be enough, as the burrows can be very deep and some of the liquid is absorbed into the soil.

-The insects may have time to dig new holes and escape from the flooded dwelling.
+The yellow jackets may have time to dig new holes and escape from the flooded dwelling.

 If the nest of these insects is built under the ceiling, you can try drowning it in a bucket of water that is raised and pressed against the ceiling.